Birds – Ithala GR

 Best Time for Bird Watching

-November to April is the best time for bird watching in Ithala, since this is the migratory season for species from Europe and northern Africa.
+November to April is the best time for bird watching in Ithala, since this is the migratory season for species from the northern hemisphere.
 Breeding colonies of southern bald ibis are present from July to October.
 The best time for general wildlife viewing is during the dry months of June to September.